theobald-software/kb.theobald-software.github.io/content/_xtract-is/deltaq-troubleshooting-guide.md

 **RFC server test failed:  Error when opening an RFC connection (CPIC-CALL: 'ThSAPOCMINIT', communication rc: CM_ALLOCATE_FAILURE_RETRY (cmRc=2))
 * Please make sure, the RFC server program, e.g. XTRACT01, is allowed to [register on the SAP gateway](https://kb.theobald-software.com/sap/registering-rfc-server-in-sap-releases-in-kernel-release-720-and-higher).

+**Error ISOURCE_NOT_EXIST or GENERATION_ERROR when activating a DataSource
+* Please re-run function module RSAS_RBWBCRL_STORE as described in the DeltaQ customizing guide.